Day, Michael

 - Follow all written and verbal instructions carefully.
 Ask if you are unsure.

-- Student may not enter or work in the shop unless the instructor is present.
+- Students may not enter or work in the shop unless the instructor is present.

-- Keep workspace clean and clear of unnecessary books or articles.
+- Keep the workspace clean and clear of unnecessary books or articles.

 - Know all safety and operating procedures for any and all equipment in use.
 If you don’t know please ask.

-- Notify instructor of any unsafe conditions immediately.
+- Notify the instructor of any unsafe conditions immediately.

 Breakage Policy: Without shop equipment labs are difficult to perform.
 Students will be held responsible for breakage due to improper handling or horseplay.
 Please respect all items in the shop at all times.